SerenaTetart/Anomaly_Detection/README.md

 ## Project details

-Since the dataset is composed of 96.5% of normal transactions and of only 3.5% fraudulent ones we are going to make an Anomaly Detection algorithm based on Novelty Detection (we train only on normal transactions).
+Since the dataset is composed of 96.5% normal transactions and of only 3.5% fraudulent ones we are going to make an Anomaly Detection algorithm based on Novelty Detection (we train only on normal transactions).

 For that we need an autoencoder which is an unsupervised Artificial Neural Network that attempts to encode the data by compressing it into the lower dimensions (bottleneck layer or code) and then decoding the data to reconstruct the original input.